dapplets/dapplet-docs/docs/virtual-adapter.md

 The initial code for this example is in [master.](https://github.com/dapplets/dapplet-template/tree/master)

-Change the "twitter-config.dapplet-base.eth" to an **"social-virtual-config.dapplet-base.eth"** in `/dapplet.json` with a right version:
+Change "twitter-config.dapplet-base.eth" to **"social-virtual-config.dapplet-base.eth"** in `/dapplet.json` with the correct version:

 ```json
 {